White Bra with fairy lights in the background

 A pair of legs hanging out a washing machine in a laundrette

-How to wash lingerie in the washing machine
+How to wash underwear in the washing machine

 Not everyone has time to hand wash their delicates – we would still recommend it for anything particularly flimsy, expensive, or much-loved, but for anything more everyday you can generally machine wash them safely.

-1. If you can, avoid washing your lingerie with your other clothes.
+1. If you can, avoid washing your underwear with your other clothes.
 It's not always practical, but we'd definitely recommend it if you can manage it.

 2. Just like with anything else, separate the colours, whether they're going in alone or with the rest of the load.